korawica/fmtutil/README.md

 - [Naming](#naming)
 - [Constant](#constant)

-The formatter component implement formatter objects for parse and format with base value, such as `Datetime`, `Version`, and `Serial` objects.
-This component was used for parse any filename with setting format string value in the register component.
+The main component is **Formatter Objects** for `parse` and `format` with string value, such as `Datetime`, `Version`, and `Serial` formatter objects.
+This objects were used for parse any filename with put the format string value.
 The formatter able to enhancement any format value from sting value, like in `Datetime`, for `%B` value that was designed for month shortname (`Jan`, `Feb`, etc.) that does not support in build-in `datetime` package.

 > **Note**: \
 > The main usage of this formatter object is `parse` and `format` method.